 Skip to contents

-This function takes a bipartite weighted graph and computes modules by applying Newman’s modularity measure in a bipartite weighted version to it.
+This function takes a bipartite weighted graph and computes modules by applying Newman’s modularity measure in a bipartite weighted version.

 Usage